Stamp duty refunds: too good to be true?

 • confirm that the return we've received is right"

-That puts a burden of responsibility on a taxpayer who wants to claim multiple dwellings relief (or other beneficial tax treatment) either on the original return or by claiming a refund after.
+That puts a burden of responsibility on a taxpayer who wants to claim MDR (or other beneficial tax treatment) either in the original return or by claiming a refund after.
 Sending HMRC information with the application for a refund does not make HMRC the "judge" of whether the relief or other favourable treatment is due.
 That means the taxpayer is responsible, even if an agent or other party submits the return or claim.